utybo/ZoroarkKB/_articles/aPTST.md

 so, if something is missing in the basic `pytest`, a plugin probably exists.

-Another *massive* advantage of `pytest` is that it only uses thing you already know apart, except for the `assert` keyword which will be explained later on.
+Another *massive* advantage of `pytest` is that it only uses thing you already know, except for the `assert` keyword which will be explained later on.

 ### Step 0: Installation